 Glasgow's music scene is legendary and with over 130 music events in the city each week you'll never be far from seeing a great gig.
 So, whether you're visiting Glasgow for a day, weekend or week make sure you soak up some of the musical magic the city has to offer.

-Glasgow, or GTown as its affectionately known to music lovers, was recently voted as having the best music venues in the UK to discover new music so take time to uncover the city's beat with this list of Music Must Do's, as voted for by 2,000 music fans.
+Glasgow was recently voted as having the best music venues in the UK to discover new music, so take time to uncover the city's beat with this list of Music Must Do's, as voted for by 2,000 music fans.
 You never know, you might be the one to spot the next big thing…

 Glasgow Music Must Do's: